KnapsackPro/knapsack/README.md

 The test file pattern config option supports any glob pattern handled by [`Dir.glob`](http://ruby-doc.org/core-2.2.0/Dir.html#method-c-glob) and can be configured to pull test files from multiple directories.
 An example of this when using RSpec would be `"{spec,engines/**/spec}/**{,/*/**}/*_spec.rb"`.
 For complex cases like this, the test directory can't be extracted and must be specified manually using the `KNAPSACK_TEST_DIR` environment variable:

     $ KNAPSACK_TEST_DIR=spec KNAPSACK_TEST_FILE_PATTERN="{spec,engines/**/spec}/**{,/*/**}/*_spec.rb" bundle exec rake knapsack:rspec

+### How to update existing knapsack report for a few test files?

+You may want to look at solution in [this issue](https://github.com/ArturT/knapsack/issues/34).
+Take into account that there are some cons of this approach.

 ## Gem tests